Obstructive sleep apnea and depression

 Many patients have a difficult time adjusting to CPAP

 (the standard therapy for sleep apnea), and they may find that depression worsens because sleep becomes even more disturbed during the problematic CPAP adjustment period.

 However, once you get through that difficult period, you should start to see significant improvement in your mood.

 So, please try to remember that if you have depression and sleep apnea

 , sometimes the things may get difficult but they will improve once you start sleeping better.
 Your body has a lot to recover from so many sleepless nights.

 Regarding medical treatment for depression

 , some medications can relax our throat muscles when sleeping, especially when sleeping on our backs.
-Muscle relaxants and antidepressants are two obvious classes that come to mind but there are others.
+Muscle relaxants and antidepressants is an obvious combination that comes to mind, but there are others, too.